System Design Space

 Release of Elixir: The Documentary

-The film captures the early story of the language and the role of community in its growth.
+The film captures the early language story, the role of community, and the engineering bet on BEAM and Erlang/OTP.

 2019